jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 Some of the issues were alleviated by the company by upgrading their systems, but some of them will be done in the future:

-- The molding controller was upgraded with a more powerful machine with Windows 7, so we will have a better.Net compatilibity
+- The molding controller was upgraded with a more powerful machine with Windows 7, so we will have a better.Net compatibility
 - In the future, they will evaluate new IO-Link compatible sensors so data could be retrieved in real-time using an OPC-UA gateway

 The concerns that arised about this project: